References for MA applications

 Please use our interactive form and, at the end, click the 'submit' button to submit it to the University.
 One of our admissions staff will then acknowledge receipt, by sending a copy of your reference to you.
 If you already have a written reference prepared and you are satisfied that it meets our recommended guidelines below, you can simply email it via an attachment as a word document or pdf.

-The deadline for receipt of references specifically for funding applications is 1 February.
-For Arts and Humanities Research Council (AHRC) funding, the deadline is 12 February 2016.
+The deadline for receipt of references specifically for funding applications is 4 February, 2017.
+For Arts and Humanities Research Council (AHRC) funding, the deadline is 10 February (provided an application for the course is submitted by 20 January).
 Please note this form can also be used in support of standard course applications all year round.

 If you are a UK/EU student and applying for the AHRC (ESRC) competition, this reference will be used to support both the standard online course application and the separate funding application.